j46-txt/takakia/README.md

 Profiles are optional system prompts that adjust how the AI approaches your requests.

 For example, `study` encourages structured teaching, `translation` focuses on faithful translations with brief linguistic notes, and `writing` prioritizes concise editing and copywriting.
-The default `general` profile keeps the assistant broadly useful while optimizing responses for a fast, plain-text terminal experience.
+The default `general` profile keeps the assistant broadly useful.
+All profiles optimize responses for the terminal context, addressing limitations such as the lack of support for LaTeX and other math formatting systems.

 To disable all profile instructions and interact with the model using only your prompts, switch to the `disabled` profile with the `/profile` command.